halfmonty/VPNWatcher/README.md

 * I'm interested in the programming of VPMWatch, can I have the sourcecode?
-The sourcecode will be released once I got feedback that there are no major bugs in the code.
+Sure, its on Github: https://github.com/halfmonty/VPNWatcher Feel free to fork and submit pull requests.

 * I have additonal ideas or questions, can I contact you?
+Sure, there are currently 2 developers playing around with VPNWatcher.
-Sure, drop me a line at muff99 -A-T- outlook -D-O-T- com
+Mike is currently reachable via mikehubley -A-T- @ gmail -D-O-T- com, Freddi at muff99 -A-T- outlook -D-O-T- com

 Changelog:
+* 1.X - ddmm15
+  configure the timer in milliseconds instead of seconds restore a closed app upon vpn reconnect utorrent Web UI support to pause/stop torrents **TODO**???
 * 1.1 - 120613
   support for interfaces instead of IP ranges (big thanks to TorrentFreak's Ernesto) fix for VPNWatcher doing nothing when started minimized